kroman3105/PyBer_Analysis/README.md

 In addition to the above summarized data, the below chart shows the total weekly fares brought in for each city type:

 ![Weekly_Fare](https://github.com/kroman3105/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

+- All city types experienced a surge in fares in late February
+- The suburban fares brought in began to grow rapidly throughout April, will the other city types experienced declines in their fares

+### Conclusion
+The data shows us that we are bringing in over three times as much per driver in the rural cities as we are in the urban cities.
+One recommendation would be to start a campaign to bring on more drivers in the rural cities.
+In turn, this could lead to more rides in those areas as well further driving up the average fare per ride.
+On the flip side, the Urban areas have more drivers than rides given meaning there were several drivers who didn't give a single ride over the period analyzed.
+For the urban areas, we think it would be more beneficial to target campaigning efforts to bringing track down more riders.
+There are plenty of drivers to accomodate them, we just need to make sure word is getting out about the service.
+Finally, it would be good to invest some time and effort to understand what circumstances were in play at the end of February that drove across the board surges in total fares.
+If demand was high during this period, it may be a good time to increase the fare per ride to further increase the total fares brought in.